 UK Higher Education Institutions use equal opportunities data for contextual flags (or markers) as part of undergraduate recruitment.
-This is where statistical data or individual characteristics can be used as a basis for placing an applicant's achievements in context, with the use of EDI markers to 'flag' to an Admissions team that a student is from an underrepresented group.
+This is where statistical data or individual characteristics can be used as a basis for placing an applicant's achievements in context, with the use of EDI markers to 'flag' to an Admissions team that a student is likely to have faced barriers to education and/or from an underrepresented group.
 This may then also be used for additional support for the applicant/student.
 Postgraduate institutions have not historically had systems in place for contextual markers.